According to the Kind Intentions

 There would be no need to cause all things to work together for good if all things were Good.
 So He is in all circumstances bringing us to green pastures and still waters.
 He is in all things working to restore our souls that we might walk in paths of righteousness for His name’s sake.

-Scripture tells us that our Lord’s “kind intention” led Him to “freely bestow” “the richness of His grace” which He then “lavished upon us” (Eph.
-1:8).
+Scripture tells us that our Lord’s “kind intention” led Him to “freely bestow” “the richness of His grace” which He then “lavished upon us” (Ephesians 1:8).

 Consider these facts when you consider your circumstances.